Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Case "UnitPrice"

-When we detect the Quantity TextBox Control in Ctl then instantiate the WrapTextBox Object in the local iTxt object.
-Remember the TextBox Class is wrapped in the WrapTextBox Class.
-After creating an Instance of the WrapTextBox Class we can access its TextBox and Form Properties through the Public Property Procedures.
-Through these Property Procedures, assigns the Form object iFrm and Quantity TextBox Control Reference in Ctl, and they are passed on to their corresponding Properties in the WrapTextBox Class through its own Public Property Procedures:
+When we detect the Quantity TextBox Control in Ctl, then we instantiate the WrapTextBox Object in the local iTxt object.
+Remember, the TextBox Class is wrapped in the WrapTextBox Class.
+After creating an Instance of the WrapTextBox Class, we can access its TextBox and Form Properties through the Public Property Procedures.
+Through these Property Procedures, assign the Form object iFrm and Quantity TextBox Control Reference in Ctl, and they are passed on to their corresponding Properties in the WrapTextBox Class through its own Public Property Procedures:

 Select Case ctl.Name